Lissett

 Lissett is a village and former civil parish, now in the parish of Ulrome, in the Holderness area of the East Riding of Yorkshire, England.
 It is situated 6 mi south of Bridlington town centre and 13 mi north-east of Beverley town centre on the A165 road that connects the two towns.
+In 1931 the parish had a population of 95.

 In 1823 Lissett, with a population of 95, was in the parish of Beeford, and the Wapentake and Liberty of Holderness.
 A chapel of ease existed in the village.
-On 1 April 1935 the parish was abolished and merged with Ulrome.
+Lissett was formerly a township and chapelry in the parish of Beeford, from 1866 Lissett was a civil parish in its own right, on 1 April 1935 the parish was abolished and merged with Ulrome.

+The name Lissett derives from the Old English lǣsset meaning 'pasture dwelling'.

 In 1942 an RAF station, RAF Lissett, was built there.
 Its main role was to serve as a bomber airfield for the Halifax Bomber 158 Squadron.
 It had a short life - the final mission left the airbase on 25 April 1945.
 The airfield is now part of a small industrial estate in the village.
 In December 2008 a 30 MW wind farm housing twelve turbines each 125 m high was constructed across the western end of the airfield.

 The village church, St James, is a Grade II listed building and houses the oldest dated bell in England, dated 1254.
 Perhaps of 14th-century origin, it was rebuilt by Hugh Roumieu Gough in 1876.
 Remaining from the previous church are fragments of a Norman capital in the east wall.
 The east stained glass window is by Charles Eamer Kempe, with Morris-style diamond-shaped flower details and lettering.